 Blake and Devin agreed to practice time-outs, and they did so four times before our session a week later.
 They even had a fight a few hours before our session and successfully used it.

 It’s been three months since they’ve had to take a time-out in conflict.
 One of the paradoxes of time-outs is the more you use them, the less you need them.
 This is because the security of knowing how to end fights and how to calm yourself down makes it much easier to stay present and fight better, together.

 Each time you practice a time-out, even when you don’t feel like it, the more you’ll use it when you need it most.

-For tips, tricks, and ideas for creating your time-out plan, grab your copy of the Time-out Pact by adding your email below.
+For tips, tricks, and ideas for creating your time-out plan, subscribe to the blog and as a welcome gift, I’ll send you a copy of the Time-out Pact.